flash-algo/flash-moe/docs/flash_router.md

 # Flash Router

-The **flash router** is a accelerated primitive for computing the top‑$k$ pairwise routing scores between two sets of logits.
+The **flash router** is a accelerated primitive for computing the top‑k pairwise routing scores between two sets of logits.
 It is designed for high‑throughput expert routing or key–value selection in Mixture‑of‑Experts style architectures.

-For each token, the router takes two 1D logit vectors of length $N$ and forms all $N^2$ pairwise combinations, then returns the top‑$k$ scores and their indices.
+For each token, the router takes two 1D logit vectors of length $N$ and forms all $N^2$ pairwise combinations, then returns the top‑k scores and their indices.
 The computation is fused in a single GPU kernel that:

 - materializes the pairwise scores implicitly inside the Triton kernel,
-- finds the top‑$k$ pairs per token,
+- finds the top‑k pairs per token,
-- writes out only the top‑$k$ scores and flattened pair indices.
+- writes out only the top‑k scores and flattened pair indices.

 ## Kernel Interface